 Limited to 20 students per section.
 Admission by consent of the instructor.
 Fall semester.
-Professors Couvares and Sanchez-Eppler.2016-17: Offered in Fall 2016
+Professors Brooks and Sánchez-Eppler.2017-18: Offered in Fall 2017

 This course will explore the imagined and conflicted experience of urban life in the United States through study of the country's first metropolis: New York.
 Drawing on primary materials--maps, memoirs, film, poetry, fiction, census data, the natural and the built environment--and a selection of secondary sources, we will encounter moments in the life of the city from the 17th into the 21th century.
 This semester we will pay particular attention to immigration, racial and ethnic diversity, and the built environment.

 Limited to 20 students.
-Omitted 2016-17.
-Professor Clark.2016-17: Not offered
+Omitted 2017-18.
+Professor Hayashi.2017-18: Not offered

-(Offered as HIST 165 [US] and AMST 165.)
-This course is an introduction to the history of U.S. Latinos/as, 1848 to the present.
+(Offered as HIST 165 [US] and AMST 165) This course is an introduction to the history of U.S. Latinos/as, 1848 to the present.
 Central themes include ethnic and national identity, migration, gender, and political mobilization.
 Questions the course will answer include: What is ethnic identity?
 How does it relate to nationality?
 How has race historically fit into the equation?
 We will consider the role that imperialism has played in shaping patterns of Latino/a migration, identity and political mobilization.
 While the history of some groups begins with U.S. territorial conquest, for most Latinos/as migration has been central to their experiences.
 How has the crossing of different kinds of cultural and political frontiers changed over time?
 What is the difference between immigration and transnational migration?
 And how have different ideas of “home” and changing patterns of migration affected modes of political mobilization and ideas of citizenship?
 The course pays particular attention to the 1960s through the 1980s when Latinos/as mobilized in defense of their rights and against economic exploitation and undertook the “decolonization” of their communities.
 We will address why their struggles took the form of the right to have rights, a rejection of stereotypes, and the right to define their own identities.
 But what kind of narration of self did they recover?
 What issues divided different groups of U.S. Latinos/as (e.g., Mexican Americans, Puerto Ricans, Cubans, Dominicanos, etc.) from one another?
 What commonalities have they shared?
 By the 1980s, ethnic-specific identities and mobilizations were increasingly subsumed under pan-Hispanic and pan-Latino/a movements.
 Why?
 What does “Latino” mean?
 How is it similar to or different from “Hispanic”?
 Is there an “American experience” that unites different U.S. Latinos/as groups and that separates them from Latin Americans?
 Two class meetings per week.

 This course explores the social and cultural history of sports in American society, focusing on the unique histories of sports such as hunting, soccer, basketball and football and, in particular, their relation to issues of race, ethnicity, and gender.
 Course materials will include a range of primary and secondary materials: archival photographs, academic monographs and journal articles, documentary films, legal documents, poetry and paintings.
 The course is discussion-based and includes short writing assignments, collaborative work, and a final exam.

 Limited to 30 students.
-Preference given to American Studies majors and freshmen.
-Omitted 2016-17.
-Professor Hayashi.2016-17: Not offered
+Preference given to American Studies majors and first-year students.
+Spring semester.
+Professor Hayashi.2017-18: Offered in Spring 2018